-Systematic Literature Review: In conducting the systematic review of pattern literature, we deviated from the original guidelines [9] in important ways: Most importantly, we conducted a purely manual search over a confined selection of conference proceedings, journals, and book series; rather than a semi-automated search process supported by (scientific) search engines.
-While this practice is consistent with closely related work on pattern-based architecture decision-modeling [7, 8], there is the risk that we have missed relevant pattern material.
-It simply might be the case that relevant architectural knowledge about servicebased platform integration has not yet been documented in pattern form.
-We consider this threat a minor one because we have found pattern material covering all aspects of the considered cases and we have not found any evidence in our interviews that relevant architectural knowledge is missing.
+Systematic Literature Review In conducting the systematic review of pattern literature, we deviated from the original guidelines [24] in important ways: Most importantly, we conducted a purely manual search over a confined selection of conference proceedings, journals, and book series; rather than a semi-automated search process supported by (scientific) search engines.
+While this practice is consistent with closely related work on pattern-based architecture decision modeling [33, 38], there is the risk that we have missed relevant pattern material.
+It simply might be the case that relevant architectural knowledge regarding service-based platform integration has not yet been documented in pattern form.
+We think this threat is a small threat, as we have found pattern material for all aspects of the considered cases and found no evidence in our interviews that relevant architectural knowledge is missing.
 As for the manual search, we explicitly excluded pattern materials which had not been published at any of the pattern community venues.

-To include only pattern materials of accepted quality, we relied on the established quality assurance procedures in the pattern community (e.g., shepherding, writers' workshops).
+While there is a strong bias towards pattern-specific literature sources, this is reduced by the established quality assurance procedures in the pattern community (e.g., shepherding, writers' workshops, maturing pattern formats from single patterns to pattern languages).

 To reduce the overall bias of personal judgement (e.g., due to individual research interests, experiences, time constraints), the search step, the quality-assessment step, and the extraction step were performed by each of the reviewers independently from each other.
 The results were then synthesized in joint re-iterations.
 In addition, in the overall sequential research design, we validated our resulting pattern language and decision model through interviews with 9 independent industry experts.
-Despite these efforts, an author's bias cannot be completely excluded.
+Despite these efforts, an authors bias cannot be completely excluded.

-Interviews: To ensure that the conclusions we took away from the interviews are valid, we discuss how we dealt with the threats to external and to internal validity [11, 29].
+Interviews To ensure that our conclusions from the interviews are valid we discuss how we dealt with the threats to external and internal validity [27, 36].
 As with all qualitative studies, there is the threat to validity with regard to the generalizability of results (external validity) that the small size of considered cases is not enough to generalize the results to other cases of service-based platform integration.
 We have tried to limit this threat by focusing on patterns as sources of architectural knowledge.
 In our point of view, it is more likely that similar established best practices are used for other cases of service-based platform integration than if we would have analysed novel, innovative approaches.
 Apart from that, our interviewees come from three different broad domains (warehouse management, yard management, telecommunications) which of course does not permit us to do any statistical generalization but it offers a broad span of domains in our sample.

-As with all qualitative designs, there is the threat to validity that the authors themselves have been an instrument in the study (internal validity) and might have accidentally influenced the study's outcomes or made misinterpretations because of, e.g., limited knowledge, wrong assumptions, and personal bias.
-We tried to avoid this threat by keeping an open mind, by encouraging the interview participants to talk and by observing rather than steering the discussion.
-Also, we included both open-ended and closed-ended questions to get the widest range of feedback.
-However, it cannot be fully excluded that we influenced the results by our participation in the studies or by our interpretation.
-Regarding the threats to construct and interpretation validity, we employed observer triangulation [11] so that three different researchers were involved as observers and interviewers.
+As with all qualitative studies, there is the threat to validity that the authors themselves have been an instrument in the study (internal validity) and might have accidentally influenced the study's outcomes or made misinterpretations e.g., because of limited knowledge, wrong prior assumptions, or personal bias.
+We tried to avoid this threat by keeping an open mind, encouraging the interview participants to talk and rather observed than steered the discussion, and tried to design open-ended and close-ended questions to get the widest range of feedback.
+However, it cannot be fully excluded that we somehow influenced the results by our own participation in the qualitative studies or our own interpretation.

+Regarding the threats to construct and interpretation validity we used observer triangulation [27], i.e., multiple observers and interviewers, so that three different researchers were involved.